horvbalint/robogo/README.md

 <br></br>
-<a name="middlewareSection"></a>
+<a name="adding-custom-middlewares"></a>
 ## Adding custom middlewares

 If needed, we can extend the functionalities of the default routes of robogo with middlewares.
 Middleware functions **have to return a Promise**.
 This Promise should be resolved when the middleware is done with its work and the route should continue running.
-Rejecting the Promise will stop the route from continuing and (if the 'ShowLogs' parameter of the [constructor](#installSection) was set to true) the value given to the reject function will be written to the console.
+Rejecting the Promise will stop the route from continuing and (if the 'ShowLogs' parameter of the [constructor](#getting-started) was set to true) the value given to the reject function will be written to the console.
 In this case **do not forget** to send a response from inside the middleware.
 Every middleware's 'this' context is the robogo instance it was registered in.

 There are four categories of routes that can have middlewares:
   * **C**(reat)